madialting/dokumenter/referater/boardmeeting26042016.md

     * Eventuelt

 ## 4. Changing the by-laws in accordance to last general assembly
-  * By-laws changed: Alumni membership introduced
+  * By-laws changed: Alumni membership introduced (as by-law §2a)

 ## 5. Determination of yearly membership fee
   * The yearly memebership fee is determined to be 0 kr.